EWA-Mechatronics/ME462-Project/Software/Problems_and_Updates/Updates.md

 -  **Start Button** can not be activated without selecting necessary variables, such as robot type and scenario.
 (SB)

 -  Fixed an issue that causes an error when the **Stop** push button is pressed before simulation is started.
+(SB)

 -  GUI now check for a second time, if the user really wants to exit or not, to prevent misscliks done.
+(SB)